Probabilistic Contrastive Learning for Domain Adaptation: Methods

 \subsection{Probabilistic Contrastive Learning}

 The generalization ability of InfoNCE~\cite{oord2018representation} has been fully verified in previous literature.
-In this work, instead of designing a totally different type of supervision, we focus on constructing a new input $\mathbf{f}^{\prime}_{i}$ to calculate the contrastive loss for the sake of making the feature $\mathbf{f}_{i}$ close to class weights.
-Formally, the loss about the new input $\mathbf{f}^{\prime}_{i}$ can be written in the following form: \begin{small}
+In this work, instead of designing a totally different loss function, we focus on constructing a new input $\mathbf{f}^{\prime}_{i}$ to calculate the contrastive loss for the sake of making the feature $\mathbf{f}_{i}$ close to class weights.
+Formally, the loss about the new input $\mathbf{f}^{\prime}_{i}$ can be written as: \begin{small}

 \end{small} Then our goal is to design a suitable $\mathbf{f}^{\prime}_{i}$ so that \emph{the smaller $\ell_{\mathbf{f}^{\prime}_{i}}$ is, the closer $\mathbf{f}_{i}$ is to the class weights.}

 From Eq~(\ref{eq:FCL_temp}), a smaller $\ell_{\mathbf{f}^{\prime}_{i}}$ means a larger ${\mathbf{f}^{\prime}_{i}}^{\top} \tilde{\mathbf{f}^{\prime}}_{i}$.
 Thus the above problem can be roughly simplified to \emph{the larger ${\mathbf{f}^{\prime}_{i}}^{\top} \tilde{\mathbf{f}^{\prime}}_{i}$ is, the closer $\mathbf{f}_{i}$ is to the class weights.} On the other hand, as elaborated in Section~\ref{sec:intro}, if $\mathbf{f}_{i}$ is close to the class weight, the corresponding probability ${\mathbf{p}_{i}}$ is approximate to the one-hot form: \begin{small}